arvigeus/AZ-204/Learning Path/Graph.md

 Query parameters can be OData system query options, or other strings that a method accepts to customize its response.

-You can use optional OData system query options to include more or fewer properties than the default response, filter the response for items that match a custom query, or provide another parameters for a method.
+You can use optional OData system query options to include more or fewer properties than the default response.
+You can filter the response for items that match a custom query, or provide another parameters for a method.

-For example, adding the following `filter` parameter restricts the messages returned to only those with the `emailAddress` property of `jon@contoso.com`.
+For example, adding the following `filter` parameter restricts the messages returned with the `emailAddress` property of `jon@contoso.com`.

 ```http
 GET https://graph.microsoft.com/v1.0/me/messages?filter=emailAddress eq 'jon@contoso.com'